6" X 50' Vacuum Seal Rolls - 2 count

 What’s the best way to vacuum seal soft or delicate foods like berries or baked goods?

 Place food on a cookie sheet and stick in the freezer for a while.
 When the food is solid, it will be ready to seal in your vacuum sealer bag.

 What type of foods can be vacuum sealed, and for how long?

-FoodVacBags™ 6" X 50' Vacuum Seal Rolls are embossed, 4 mil thick, and great for sealing small items.
+FoodVacBags™ 6" X 50' Vacuum Seal Rolls are embossed, commercial grade, and great for sealing small items.
 This short roll is ideal for packaging jerky sticks, salmon, and other long, narrow items!
 Just cut the roll at the desired length.